pradyuprasad/todolist/readme.md

 Security stuff
 1. hash passwords
-2. username and password validation for create user
+2. username and password validation for create user 2a.
+Username validation meaning check if username is not in and create special alert for that 2b.
+Password validation: length and characters

 final depoloyment
 1. upload to heroku or someplace??